 - Watch a movie at home or at the theater

 - Go out to eat

-- Have sex (kids can’t read small text?)
+- Have sex (It’s okay, kids can’t read italicized text)